connamara/quickfixn/tutorial/example-applications.md

 We've made three QuickFIX/N example applications:

-1. The [Trade Client][1] is a command line client that will send orders
+1. The [Trade Client][1] is a command line client sends orders.
 2. The [Executor][0] takes orders over a FIX session and executes them.
-3. The [UI Demo][2] is a graphical Windows application that allows a user to click around to send FIX messages.
+3. The [UI Demo][2] is a graphical Windows application where users can send FIX messages.

 The Trade Client and Executor can be configured to send and execute orders with each other.